At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 USB HUB chip

-Ethernet (we have SERDES pins connected to connector)
+Ethernet (we have SERDES pins connected to the connector)

 I already contacted CrowdSupply and send all info needed to open ULX4M preview page.
 So we can check what is the interest on this board, and maybe get other valuable feedback.
 They will check, but they already love the board form factor.